Gagnier (Gagne) History Web Site

 After reading this section,

-click on the link at the bottom of the page to go to
+click on the blue link at the bottom of the page to go to

 Section Two: Settlement in New France, 1644 & 1653